Current notifiable disease restrictions affecting livestock in the East Riding, protecting your livestock and reporting concerns.

 The Department for Environment, Food and Rural Affairs (Defra) provides more information about notifiable diseases in animals on the GOV.UK website.

-The latest information information on avian influenza and biosecurity can be found on the GOV.UK website.
+The latest information information on avian influenza, the prevention zone and biosecurity can be found on the GOV.UK website.

 You can also call: